gvwilson/fiction/iffy/index.md

 and even then not always—and
 the machines' cities were strictly off limits, but other than that an uneasy peace settled across the exhausted planet.
-The cores buried under Nova Zembla began trading newly-made machine tools for balls of yarn, old photographs, and handwritten song lyrics.
+The cores buried under Nova Zembla and elsewhere began trading tools with nearly-magical properties for balls of yarn, old photographs, and handwritten song lyrics.
 People got used to seeing an occasional bot again, but while a few places allowed them citizenship,